 There are other complex aspects which tend to apply to commercial properties and issues such as:

 John is an experienced real estate lawyer, specialising in the stamp duty land tax implications of property transactions.

 He has considerable experience of dealing with SDLT issues - particularly the 3% surcharge for additional residential properties.
 His expertise in this area is recognised by both Chambers and Partners and Legal 500.
 He is a regular commentator in the media and contributor to the Zoopla web page on the 3% surcharge here, which explains the outline of the surcharge and has links to other resources such as the legislation and HMRC guidance.

 As a full service law firm, we take pride in being able to help our clients with their property matters whether it is straight forward conveyancing or a more complex property transaction.
 We draw on expertise from across the firm to ensure that we are able to provide solutions to your conveyancing challenges.

 Our conveyancing team is accredited by the Law Society and provides expert advice to national and international clients, visit our Residential Property page for more info.
-In particular you can obtain quotes for transactions from:

 For leasehold reform and related landlord and tenant matters contact: